 Students will think critically and communicate accurately to diverse, global audiences, demonstrate knowledge of theoretical and historical foundations while applying legal, ethical and transparent principles to communication practices.
 They will evaluate the use of technology to communicate across platforms and apply technology tools to produce content.
 Students recognize the credible processes involved in research and think critically and communicate accurately to diverse, global audiences while applying legal, ethical and transparent principles to communication practices.

-The Department of Mass Communication Research Laboratory is designed to simulate a living room environment.
-The lab is equipped with the latest in mobile eye-tracking technology, which is used by faculty and students to conduct studies on a variety of communication messages including advertisements, news broadcasts and video content.
-Students and faculty work together to design, conduct and write-up research studies for presentations at various conferences, as well as publication.
+The Department of Communication Research Laboratory is designed to simulate a living room environment.
+The lab is equipped with the latest in mobile eye-tracking technology, which is used by faculty and students to conduct studies on a variety of communication messages including advertisements, news broadcasts, and video content.
+Students and faculty work together to design, conduct, and write-up research studies for presentations at various conferences, as well as publications.
 Past work has been presented at the Georgia College annual undergraduate research conference, and the annual Georgia Communication Association conference.
 In addition, students who complete a research project are encouraged to submit their work to Georgia College’s undergraduate research journal, The Corinthian.

 Milledgeville, GA 31061